sdonglab/DM-AS-Chooser/README.md

-# active-space-chooser
+# Dipole Moment Based Active Space (DM-AS) Chooser
-Active Space Chooser (ASC) implements the recommended active space selection algorithm as described in this [paper](TODO).
+DM-AS Chooser implements the recommended active space selection algorithm as described in this [paper](TODO) (the link will be added upon publication).

-ASC has two methods of selection, GDM-AS and EDM-AS see the paper for a more thorough description of these methods.
+DM-AS Chooser has two methods of selection, GDM-AS and EDM-AS see the paper for a more thorough description of these methods.

 ## CLI
 ### Input
-The input to ASC will depend on using GDM-AS or EDM-AS, though both share similar interfaces.
+The input to DM-AS Chooser will depend on using GDM-AS or EDM-AS, though both share similar interfaces.
 All multi-reference calculations are assumed to be have a single file per active space.
 The name of the file is encouraged to have the syntax `<active_electrons>-<active_orbitalS>` in the name though this is not required.
 For example some file names could be